datacarpentry/image-processing/_extras/edge-detection.md

 As with blurring, there are other options for finding edges in skimage.
 These include `skimage.filters.sobel()`,
-which you will recognize as part of the Canny method.
+which you will recognise as part of the Canny method.
 Another choice is `skimage.filters.laplace()`.